Updated Nov. 18, 2021

-When issues arise, employees expect their leadership to step in and use their skills to help peacefully and constructively resolve the conflict.
+As issues arise, employees expect their leadership to step in and use their professional mediation skills to help peacefully and constructively resolve the conflict.
 Nevertheless, conflict resolution at work remains one of the biggest challenges managers and employees face.
-Most people would rather avoid it altogether, but this can proliferate problems, brew long-term bitterness, and, in general, decrease the morale and productivity of a workplace.
+Most people would rather avoid addressing conflicts altogether, especially when matters such as racism, sexism, homophobia and other potential sources of bias arise.
+However, this can proliferate problems, brew long-term bitterness, and decrease the general morale and productivity of a workplace.

 Instead of avoiding conflict, here are a few ways company leadership and employees can work together to handle opposition and disagreements on the job.